Dark Waters (2019 film): Economic impact

-The DowDuPont breakup earlier in the year spun off a new DuPont company that continued to lose value throughout the second half of 2019 as investors grew concerned about the potential liabilities related to the old DuPont's fluoropolymer products.
+The DowDuPont breakup earlier in 2019 spun off a new DuPont company that continued to lose value throughout the second half of 2019 as investors grew concerned about the potential liabilities related to the old DuPont's fluoropolymer products.
 When Dark Waters was released on November 12, DuPont's stock price dropped a further 7.15 points, from 72.18 to 65.03.
 While the portfolio is now a part of Chemours, and the companies settled the public health lawsuits referenced in the film, Chemours sued DuPont, alleging that the former parent company saddled it with onerous liabilities when it failed to prepare financial projections in good faith.
 Chemours estimated that it would need to pay over $200 million to address environmental damages in North Carolina caused by another PFAS manufacturing facility in that region.
 (The prior settlement in both West Virginia and Ohio cost $671 million, which was split between the two companies.)

 DuPont CEO Marc Doyle, executives, and investors argued in internal statements that much of the movie was not based on fact and DuPont was misconstrued to fit the role of the enemy.
 According to Doyle, limited public statements were made because "in a situation like this, it just doesn't do you much good to fight it out in the public eye.
 That would just drive more and more attention to it."
 Executive chairman Ed Breen would not comment on whether DuPont would take legal action in response to the movie, but he did tell investors, "Obviously, we have a lot of legal folks [that] have been looking at this."
 Many of the executives with whom this movie draws fault still work, or recently worked, at DuPont.

-3M saw little to no change in its stock price the day of the film's release, but it was already experiencing a "difficult year" from "potential liabilities due to possible litigation over previous production of PFAS."
+3M (which is briefly name-dropped in the film) saw little to no change in its stock price the day of the film's release, but it was already experiencing a "difficult year" from "potential liabilities due to possible litigation over previous production of PFAS."
 The company's stock price closed at 256.01 on January 28, 2018, and by December 1, 2019, it had fallen to 168.27.